Skip to Main Content

 Responsible use of metrics

-It is important to remember that quantitative measures are only one method of measuring research reach, and shouldn't replace qualitative measures such as peer review.
-When using metrics, you should consider:
+It is important to remember that quantitative measures, such as metrics, are only one method of assessing research output.
+They do not capture all types of research impact and shouldn't replace qualitative measures such as peer review.
+Considerations when using metrics include:

-• Using multiple metrics, to provide a fuller picture of what is being assessed.
+• Using multiple metrics, to provide a more complete picture.

 You can find more guidance about the about the responsible use of metrics in research assessment in the following sources: